 Of course, it is possible to change the fuel supply chain independently of the cars themselves, but this must happen for electric cars to reach their full environmentally friendly potential.

-Another popular option, particularly in developing countries that do not have their own sources of crude oil, is bio-diesel.
+Another popular option as an alternative fuel for cars, particularly in developing countries that do not have their own sources of crude oil, is bio-diesel.

 It is made from vegetable oil, used cooking oil, or animal fats and works similarly to conventional diesel produced from crude oil.
 The main difference is that when it is burnt, it is releasing carbon dioxide that was already circulating in the carbon cycle, rather than trapped for millions of years as is the case for fossil fuel.